 Statutory Capital

+As of Decemb er 31, 2022 As of December 3 31, 2021

-D December 31, 2021 Statutory capital [1] \$ 2,153
+Statutory ca pital [1] \$ 2,738 \$ 2,153

-[1] The Company relies upon a prescribed practice allowed by Connecticut state laws that allow the Company to receive a reinsurance reserve credit for reinsurance treaties that provide for a limited right of unilateral cancellation by the reinsurer.
-The benefit from this prescribed practice was approximately \$29 as of December 31, 2021.
+^[1] The Company relies upon a prescribed practice allowed by Connecticut state laws that allow the Company to receive a reinsurance reserve credit for reinsurance treaties that provide for a limited right of unilateral cancellation by the reinsurer.
+The benefit from this prescribed practice was approximately \$40 and \$29 as of December 31, 2022 and 2021, respectively.

 Statutory accounting practices do not consolidate the net income (loss) of subsidiaries that report under U.S. GAAP.
 The combined statutory net income (loss) above represents the total statutory net income (loss) of the Company and its other insurance subsidiaries.
 Statutory accounting principles require that ceding commissions paid on reinsurance transactions be expensed in the period incurred, affecting statutory net loss, where U.S. GAAP allows for the deferral of these amounts.
-In addition, as noted in Note 1 - Basis of Presentation and Significant Accounting Policies, the Company's subsidiary paid a \$500 dividend associated with the Sixth Street Acquisition.
+In addition, as described in Note 1 - Basis of Presentation and Significant Accounting Policies, in 2021 the Company paid a \$500 dividend associated with the Sixth Street Acquisition.
 Both items affected statutory capital.